python/cpython/Doc/library/contextlib.rst

    .. versionadded:: 3.7

-   Context managers defined with :func:`asynccontextmanager` can be used either as decorators or with :keyword:`async with` statements::
+   Context managers defined with :deco:`!asynccontextmanager` can be used either as decorators or with :keyword:`async with` statements::

      import time